Here’s A Quick ‘Outlander’ Refresher Guide Before The Season 3 Premiere

 — Outlander (@Outlander_STARZ) June 16, 2017

 But, rest assured that the Jamie-Claire reunion is indeed happening.
 Outlander Season 3 is based on “Voyager,” Diana Gabaldon’s third novel of the same series.
 In the book, Claire successfully goes back in time and sees Jamie again at a print shop.
-This highly anticipated reunion is hinted to happen on Episode 6.
+This highly anticipated reunion is hinted to happen in Episode 6.
 Once they are together again, Jamie and Claire would embark on a life-altering journey across the Atlantic.

 According to Harper’s Bazaar, this season will have 13 episodes.
 One tiny departure from the book is that the season will open to a scene detailing the Battle of Culloden.
 The fate of Captain Black Jack Randall, the show’s most-hated villain, will finally be revealed.

 Meanwhile, Caitriona Balfe teased that this season will not scrimp on steamy, passionate scenes.
-In an interview with Vulture, the actress told fans to watch out for the reunion episode in particular, to see how Jamie and Claire would act upon seeing each other for the first time in 20 years.
+In an interview with Vulture, the actress told fans to watch out for the reunion episode, in particular, to see how Jamie and Claire would act upon seeing each other for the first time in 20 years.

 Outlander Season 3 premieres tonight, 8 p.m. on Starz.